Here are two CDs with his compositions:

 He was then teaching

-assistant for the popular Cleveland disc jockey, Bill Randle,
+assistant for the popular Cleveland disc jockey, Bill Randle.

-Read about this disc jockey in this collection:
+Read about him in this ebook:

 Cable Television